๐ŸŽฏ Career

 What this quiz can help with

-• โ€ขSketch the kinds of work days that leave you energized vs. drained.
+• โ€ขName the daily texture of work (pace, autonomy, people vs. focus) that tends to leave you energized rather than drained.

-• โ€ขHand you a vocabulary for what to actually ask in your next work decision.
+• โ€ขGive you a vocabulary for what to actually ask in your next class, internship, or job decision.

 What this quiz cannot do

-• โ€ขReplace real-world experimentation โ€” internships, side projects, conversations with people doing the work.
+• โ€ขReplace real-world testing: internships, side projects, and talking to people doing the work.

 Related reading